 Lawnshavers offers mulch service throughout Cumming, GA and surrounding Forsyth County.
-Visit our lawn care service homepage to request a quote.

 Why Mulch Is Used In Flowerbeds

 There are a number of reasons mulch is used in flowerbeds and landscapes.
 First, it just looks good!
 Even if you don’t enjoy working in your yard or gardening, you know a crisp, clean lawn when you see one.
 There’s just something about a well-manicured lawn with rich green grass, bright flowers, and well-pruned plants contrasted by the pop of a well-maintained flowerbed.

 But not only does mulch look good, it also plays an important supporting role in the health of your flowerbeds.
 It moderates the temperature of the soil, retains and regulates soil moisture, and prevents many weeds from invading the areas around your decorative shrubs and flowers.

 Lastly, it provides organic nutrients for your plants as it breaks down.

 Types Of Mulch

 When planning your landscape beds, one of the first things you’ll consider is the type of mulch and the color.
 There are a variety of options to choose from: